-In August 1873 a tender of £256 from G Simpson was accepted to erect a thatched keeper's cottage.
-A grounds keeper was established in 1874 to oversee the park.
-In 1990 a fire destroyed the lodge and in 1991 it was rebuilt to the original design.
+In August 1873 a tender of £256 from G Simpson was accepted to erect a thatched keeper's cottage, with a grounds keeper established in 1874 to oversee visitors to the park.
+In 1990 a fire destroyed the lodge, it was later rebuilt to the original design in 1991.